AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/implementation.md

 ### Step 3: Generating access tokens after the admin consents

 Once you have verified the redirect, you are ready to generate access tokens.
-Now, you can store the mapping of the customer account in your identity to the customer's Adobe org ID.
+At this stage, your backend system can persist the mapping between the customer account and the Adobe org id.

 <InlineAlert slots="text"/>

-While the Adobe customer org ID is easily available through other means, you must never trust an org_id value which was not extracted from a valid `id_token` received in the redirect.
-This attack vector can be exploited by a malicious customer to link their account to another customer's org and exchange data.
+While the Adobe customer org ID is easily available through other means, you must never trust an org id value which was not extracted from a valid `id_token` received in the redirect.
+Trusting an org id from another source opens up your app to be exploited by a malicious customer, who can link their account to another customer's org and exchange data.

-The customer `org_id` can be extracted from the `id_token` by inspecting it.
-The value of the `org_id`, along with your `client_id`, `client_secret`, and `scopes` can be used to then generate access tokens on behalf of the customer.
+The customer org id can be extracted from the `org_id` claim in the `id_token`.
+The value of the `org_id`, along with your `client_id`, `client_secret`, and `scopes` are then used to generate access tokens on behalf of the customer.

 The following cURL command generates access tokens for the technical account set up in the customer org.
 The HTTP response for the cURL request contains
 1. The `access_token` you can use to call Adobe APIs on the customer's behalf.